konelav/writeups/GoogleCTF2019-BQ/Day5.FriendSpaceBookPlusAllAccessRedPremium.md

 becomes zero, `k` becomes reversed `j`.
-We can conclude that this `check()` is successfull if and only if `j` is palindromic number, because until `l` actually become zero, `k` will have even different number of digits comparing to `j` and can't they can't be equal.
+We can conclude that this `check()` is successfull if and only if `j` is palindromic number, because until `l` actually become zero, `k` will have even different number of digits comparing to `j` and they can't be equal.
 And one more detail: `i` is the index of key in sequence of such numbers.